Illinois law specifies that all businesses with employees must have workers’ compensation insurance, with limited exceptions.

 If the injury is from ongoing or repetitive trauma, and not a specific incident, then the date of injury is considered to be the date on which a reasonable person would have become aware of the injury and the fact that it was caused by employment.

-If you are ready to explore workers’ comp insurance options for your Illinois business, start a free online application today to compare quotes from multiple carriers.
+If you are ready to explore workers’ comp insurance options for your Illinois business, start a free online application today to compare quotes from top-rated carriers.